lucian-d/lab/README.md

-#lab
-# my lab

-#camel-sql-pymts example prerequisites:
+## camel-sql-pymts example prerequisites:
 - you'll need Apache Maven and Karaf installed
 - download camel-sql-pymts code locally

-#Compile camel-sql-pymts example and install in Maven:
+## Compile camel-sql-pymts example and install in Maven:
 - and open a command promt to directory where pom.xml lives
 - run mvn clean install
 - wait till the code compiles, unit tests run and artifacts are deployed to you local Maven repository